Crackdown (video game series): Legacy

+Influence on other games

+Various video game websites considered the Crackdown series as one of the best open-world video games to date.
+Ron Whitaker from The Escapist included it in its "8 Awesome Open World Games" list, stating that "open world games have improved a lot since then, but Crackdown is still a stellar example of the genre."
+Game Journalist James Alexander Callum from Pixel Bedlam dubbed Crackdown as one of the most underrated video games of all time, adding also that the game was "more than just a Grand Theft Auto clone on steroids."
+On the other hand, Ritwik Mitra of Game Rant ranked Crackdown 2 at #7 in his "Best Open-World Games Where Players Don't Need To Think Too Much", considering it as "the best game in the series".

 The games left a large impact on the open-world genre.
 James Hunt of Den of Geek described the first Crackdown game as "the first in a line of original, postmodern superhero creations on games consoles, and great fun to boot."
-Its formula of controlling super-powered beings in a massive sandbox environment, and using their abilities to cause mayhem and destruction have influenced other video game series such as Infamous, Prototype, Saints Row, The Saboteur, and Just Cause 2.
-Game creator Brian Fleming was influenced by the climbing and parkour aspects of the first Crackdown in designing the gameplay for Infamous.
-The series' mainstay gameplay of collecting orbs in an open world environment to increase a character's abilities, was also copied by another similar game called Prototype.
+Its formula of controlling super-powered beings in a massive sandbox environment, using their abilities to cause mayhem and destruction, as well as ollecting orbs in an open world environment to increase a character's abilities, have influenced other video game series such as Infamous, Prototype, Saints Row, The Saboteur, and Just Cause 2.
 Keiichiro Toyama cited Crackdown as a big influence in developing his award-winning game Gravity Rush, stating that he "really liked the aspect of unlocking skills and becoming more powerful, and achieving a higher level of freedom as you become more powerful".